HuddleCard Help Center

 Occasion Card Logs

-Same as birthday logs, but for occasion cards.
+Same as automated card logs, but for occasion cards.
 You can see:

 Emails and Notifications